Why use our ADA Compliance checker?

 Most ADA web compliance testing platforms only leave you with codes and technical guidelines.
 Our platform provides detailed recommendations (with picture examples) and best practices on fixing issues to make your site more accessible and compliant with regulations.

-Testing your website against WCAG will enable you to identify common accessibility issues and learn why persons with disabilities might encounter problems on the site.
-We instantly breakdown online ADA compliance standards and prioritize to bring you closer and closer to an ADA-compliant website.
+Testing your website against WCAG will enable you to learn why persons with disabilities might encounter problems on the site.
+With Accessi.org, you don’t have to be an accessibility expert icon to reach ADA compliance.
+We instantly break down online ADA compliance standards and prioritize to bring you closer and closer to an ADA-compliant website.

 How it works: